bbuchalter/spree_strikeiron_sales_tax/README.md

 SpreeStrikeironSalesTax
 ===========

+Uses the StrikeIron API via the strikeiron gem to calculate, apply and lock tax adjustments to orders.
+Assumes you will not be using any tax functionality from Spree.
+See below for sample integration.
+See spec/support/strikeiron_response.yml for sample response.

 This gem was created specifically for use with Spree 1-2-stable.
 It is almost certainly very close to compatible with other Spree versions.
 Pull requests welcome!

 Thanks to Drew Tempelmeyer for his work on the [strikeiron gem](https://github.com/drewtempelmeyer/strikeiron) on which this gem depends.